agsmith/agsmith.github.io/index.md

 ### Encrypted Message Transfer: Client <-> Server

 ## Client of Mutually Authenticated TLS
+This section describes a Client or Mutual Auth Handshake.
+The new actions are in **bold**

 ### Client Hello: Client -> Server
 - Client sends Server the highest TLS version it supports